easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

 ```
 Option A (Shared Key):
 - Team creates one OpenAI key
-- All developers use that key in Q-IDE
+- All developers use that key in Top Dog
 - Set spending limit on OpenAI to $X
 - Everyone sees team's usage on OpenAI dashboard

 Option B (Individual Keys):
 - Each developer gets own OpenAI key
-- Each adds their key to Q-IDE
+- Each adds their key to Top Dog
 - Each developer pays separately
 - Good for distributed teams or departments
 ```